 Let's remember all of our contemporaries who have passed on since graduation.
 This is assuredly not a complete record of those who have passed so please peruse the list and let us know if we are missing anyone.
 If you know of someone missing and have their information, please feel free to add them along with their obituary if you have it.
 It would be greatly appreciated.

-In addition, if you have an obituary, or information for any of the ones that are not complete, kindly send it in to us and we will make sure it gets posted.
-Tributes are always welcomed too.
+In addition, if you have an obituary, picture, or any other information on any of the ones that are not complete, kindly send it in to us and we will make sure it gets posted.
+Tributes are always welcomed too!
 Thank you very much for your assistance.

 Larry was a fun-loving guy with a great sense of humor.
 He is deeply missed by his family and friends.
 He left us way too soon!
 Larry is survived by his sons Jamison and Jonathan (Megan); daughter Jessica; grandsons Jordan (Kari Ann), Justus, Jackson and Julian; granddaughter Jasmine; great granddaughters HaiLee and Lily; brothers Dan and Jim; sister Lynn.